-This scenic tour travels through the high meadows to northwest of Coal Bank Pass features terrific views of Engineer Mountain, Twin Sisters, the high peaks ringing the Cascade Valley and the summits rising to the south of Silverton.
+This scenic hike, travels through the high meadows to northwest of Coal Bank Pass, features terrific views of Engineer Mountain, Twin Sisters, the high peaks ringing the Cascade Valley and the summits rising to the south of Silverton.

 - Distance: 4.8 miles (round trip) to Engineer Mountain

 - Elevation Gain: 1,020-ft. to Engineer Mountain